helins/void.cljc/README.md

 ;; It contains nothing.

-;; This is collection containing something that is nothing:
+;; This is a collection containing something that is nothing:

 [nil]